 You will want to keep the ordinary boot drive settings to have your old one as the first boot device.

 This is because the installation process will only need to boot from your USB drive once, and every time thereafter, you will need to boot from the old one.

 Tip: While you are in the BIOS, make sure that your SATA configuration is set to AHCI and not IDE.
 It’s unlikely that it might be, but it just pays to check.

 Once you exit the BIOS, the computer will boot from the USB drive, starting the Windows installation procedure.

-Once you select a custom setup, you will be able to delete any drive partitions on your old drive, then you can simply continue with the installation prompts.
+Once you select a custom setup, you can delete any partitions on your old drive.
+Then you can continue with the installation prompts.